-Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing lid not complete the action n the 2024 HMP (i.e., there a priority)? is still a need, this is still Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
+Project F Project Resp P What is the status? (e.g., In Progress, No Progress, Ongoing lid not complete the actior n the 2024 HMP (i.e., there a priority)?
+Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
 Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project.
-T. Delran- 6 (former DR-7) Conduct and facilitate community and public education and outreach for residents and businesses to promote natural hazard risk reduction to include: Disaster preparedness Hazard mitigation Municipality with support from Planning Partners, County Planning, NJOEM, FEMA Complete No - - T. Delran- 7 (former DR-8) Improve municipal communications systems to include information sharing with county and surrounding municipalities Municipality with support from County, NJOEM and FEMA Ongoing No - - T. Delran- 8 (former DR-9) Obtain and install backup power sources at critical facilities Municipality with support from County, NJOEM and FEMA In Progress Yes Critical facilities lack back-up power, compromising continuity of operations.
-Municipality with support from County, NJOEM and FEMA T. Delran- 9 (former DR-10) Create/Enhance/Maintain Mutual Aid agreements with neighboring communities for continuity of operations Municipality with support from County, NJOEM, FEMA and surrounding communities Ongoing No - - T. Delran- 10 (former DR-11) Continue to support the implementation, monitoring, maintenance, and updating of this Plan through participating in the 5-year Plan Update Municipality with support from Planning Partners, County Planning, NJOEM, FEMA Ongoing No - - T. Delran- 11 (former DR-12) Promote the participation of Floodplain Administrator within the planning process and other activities.
-Municipality with support from County, NJOEM and FEMA Ongoing No - -
+T. Delran- 6 (former DR-7) Conduct and facilitate community and public education and outreach for residents and businesses to promote natural hazard risk reduction to include: Disaster preparedness Hazard mitigation Municipality with support from Planning Partners, County Planning, NJOEM, FEMA Ongoing Capability No - - T. Delran- 7 (former DR-8) Improve municipal communications systems to include information sharing with county and surrounding municipalities Municipality with support from County, NJOEM and FEMA Ongoing Capability No - - T. Delran- 8 (former DR-9) Obtain and install backup power sources at critical facilities Municipality with support from County, NJOEM and FEMA In Progress Yes Critical facilities lack back-up power, compromising continuity of operations.
+Municipality with support from County, NJOEM and FEMA T. Delran- 9 (former DR-10) Create/Enhance/Maintain Mutual Aid agreements with neighboring communities for continuity of operations Municipality with support from County, NJOEM, FEMA and surrounding communities Ongoing Capability No - - T. Delran- 10 (former DR-11) Continue to support the implementation, monitoring, maintenance, and updating of this Plan through participating in the 5-year Plan Update Municipality with support from Planning Partners, County Planning, NJOEM, FEMA Ongoing Capability No - - T. Delran- 11 (former DR-12) Promote the participation of Floodplain Administrator within the planning process and other activities.
+Municipality with support from County, NJOEM and FEMA Ongoing Capability No - -

-Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing lid not complete the action n the 2024 HMP (i.e., there a priority)?
+Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing If you did not complete the action, should the action be included in the 2024 HMP (i.e., there is still a need, this is st a priority)?
 Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
 Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project.
 T. Derlan- 12 (former DR-13) Enhance resilience to severe storms by joining the NOAA "Storm Ready" program.
 Municipality with support from County, NJOEM and FEMA No Progress Yes The Township does not participate is NOAA's "Storm Ready" program.
-Municipality with support from County, NJOEM and FEMA T. Delran- 13 (former DR-14) Provide public education and outreach on proper installation and/or use of backup power Municipal Clerk Ongoing No - - T. Delran- 14 (former DR-15) Address dangerous trees threatening people and property through proactive tree-trimming (vegetation management) programs in conjunction with property owners and utility companies.
-Municipal DPW Ongoing No - - T. Delran- 15 Require new developments to provide mitigation to ensure that the cumulative rate of peak runoff is maintained at predevelopment levels Municipality Ongoing No - - T. Delran- 16 The Township will continue to promote and support non-structural flood hazard mitigation alternatives for at risk properties within the floodplain, including those that have been identified as Repetitive Loss (RL) and Severe Repetitive Loss (SRL), such as acquisition/relocation or elevation depending on feasibility.
-The parameters for this initiative would be: funding, benefits versus cost, and willing participation of property owners Municipality Ongoing No - -
+Municipality with support from County, NJOEM and FEMA T. Delran- 13 (former DR-14) Provide public education and outreach on proper installation and/or use of backup power Municipal Clerk Ongoing Capability No - - T. Delran- 14 (former DR-15) Address dangerous trees threatening people and property through proactive tree-trimming (vegetation management) programs in conjunction with property owners and utility companies.
+Municipal DPW Ongoing Capability No - - T. Delran- 15 Require new developments to provide mitigation to ensure that the cumulative rate of peak runoff is maintained at pre- development levels Municipality Ongoing Capability No - - T. Delran- 16 The Township will continue to promote and support non-structural flood hazard mitigation alternatives for at risk properties within the floodplain, including those that have been identified as Repetitive Loss (RL) and Severe Repetitive Loss (SRL), such as acquisition/relocation or elevation depending on feasibility.
+The parameters for this initiative would be: funding, benefits versus cost, and willing participation of property owners Municipality Ongoing Capability No - -